ebekkers/gsplinets/README.md

 ## License

-*gsplinets* is distributed under MIT license.
+The code and scripts in this repository are distributed under MIT license.
 See LICENSE file.